MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 ### Version 2.59.139.0

 * Support for Surface Pro 7, Surface Pro X,  and Surface Laptop 3 13.5" and 15" models with Intel processor.

+  > [!NOTE]
-Note:  Surface Laptop 3 15" AMD processor is not supported.
+  > Surface Laptop 3 15" AMD processor is not supported.

 - Support for Wake on Power feature